kyohei-dan/accessibility-template-app/wp/wp-content/plugins/simple-ai-support/readme.txt

 == Description ==

-"SIMPLE GPT SUPPORT" is a very simple plugin for Writing.
+"SIMPLE AI SUPPORT" is a very simple plugin for Writing.

 - You can post the content generated in chat as an article.
 - You can also choose the post type to post.